cosmos/cosmos-sdk/docs/core/upgrade.md

 The Cosmos SDK uses two methods to perform upgrades.

 - Exporting the entire application state to a JSON file using the `export` CLI command, making changes, and then starting a new binary with the changed JSON file as the genesis file.
-See the [Chain Upgrade Guide](../migrations/chain-upgrade-guide-040.md#upgrade-procedure).
+See the [Chain Upgrade Guide to v0.42](/v0.42/migrations/chain-upgrade-guide-040.html).

 - Version v0.43 and later can perform upgrades in place to significantly decrease the upgrade time for chains with a larger state.
 Use the [Migration Upgrade Guide](../building-modules/upgrade.md) guide to set up your application modules to take advantage of in-place upgrades.